-A fashion-oriented degree is required for a career as a fashion coordinator, and postsecondary programs call for a high school diploma or GED equivalent.
-High school students might want to take a home economics and communication course before graduation.
+A fashion-oriented degree is required for a career as a fashion coordinator, and post-secondary programs call for a high school diploma or GED equivalent.
+High school students might want to take a home economics or communication course before graduation.
 Earning an associate's degree prior to enrolling in a bachelor's degree program can also be a helpful step toward deciding to become a fashion coordinator.

-A bachelor's degree is usually enough to enter and stay in the field, and students might choose from a variety of fashion-focused majors.
+A bachelor's degree is usually enough to enter and stay in the field, and students can generally choose from a variety of fashion-focused majors.
 Some of their options include fashion marketing, fashion management, fashion design and fashion merchandising.
 A minor in a business-related field strengthens a fashion coordinator's background.

-A range of classes might be taken due to the many degree options.
+Due to the multitude of degree options, a fashion student might take a range of classes.
 For example, individuals who major in fashion design take courses in pattern construction, textile design and menswear.
 Students pursuing fashion marketing or fashion management encounter different courses, such as sustainable design, consumer research and merchandising.
 Regardless of the particular degree program chosen, the education for a fashion coordinator should include courses in fashion history, fashion concepts, business, communications, design and forecasting.

 While the knowledge needed to become a fashion coordinator is taught in school, the necessary skills are learned on the job.
 Students who complete an internship in the fashion industry, either while in school or afterwards, have an edge when applying for jobs as fashion coordinators.
 Additionally, contacts that are made during an internship might later lead to employment.
 Internships can often be found through a school's fashion program, local fashion media offices and the Internet.